Nonlinear dynamics of femtosecond laser interaction with the central nervous system in zebrafish: Introduction

-Over the last decades, a significant body of research has been conducted on the effects of short laser pulses on thin \textit{in vitro} samples in nonlinear fluorescence microscopy \cite{chen2002wavelength, MAGIDSON2013545, Fu:06, debarre2014mitigating, he2009mechanism, talone2021phototoxicity}.
-Despite these numerous investigations, a comprehensive study on how laser irradiation affects cell viability in a deep-tissue imaging setting, specifically for label-free and multimodal nonlinear microscopy, has not been fully explored.
-This study leverages the vertebrate species zebrafish (\textit{Danio rerio}) to delve into the mechanisms of photo damage in deep-tissue at a cellular level, triggered by femtosecond excitation pulses.
-Our objectives revolve around elucidating several key questions: How do the dynamics of different photo damage mechanisms unfold across a spectrum of irradiation wavelengths?
-Is it feasible to reach plasma formation without inducing gradual damage to the sample due to thermal effects and chemical reactions?
-How does the repetition rate of laser pulses impact the photo damage threshold?
-While our study confirms that the severity of photo damage at shorter wavelengths is proportional to the illumination photon flux, we demonstrate the nonlinear scaling of \textit{in vivo} photo damage in native vertebrate tissue when irradiated by near-infrared femtosecond pulses.
-We have found that in this particular regime and in the absence of a direct excitation path, it is possible to extend the irradiation time, therefore photon flux, extensively and noninvasively, as long as the irradiation peak intensity does not surpass the peak intensity damage threshold.
+Over the last decades, a significant body of research has been conducted on the effects of short laser pulses on thin \textit{in vitro} and \textit{ex vivo} samples in nonlinear fluorescence microscopy \cite{chen2002wavelength, MAGIDSON2013545, Fu:06, debarre2014mitigating, talone2021phototoxicity, Maioli:20}.
+Despite these numerous investigations, a comprehensive study on how laser irradiation affects cell viability in a long-range imaging setting \textit{in vivo}, specifically for label-free and multimodal nonlinear microscopy, has not been fully explored.
+This study leverages the vertebrate species zebrafish (\textit{Danio rerio}) to delve into the mechanisms of photodamage in tissue at a cellular level triggered by femtosecond excitation pulses.
+Our objectives revolve around elucidating several key questions: How do the dynamics of different photodamage mechanisms unfold across a spectrum of femtosecond pulses, particularly at near-infrared (NIR)?
+What are the dynamics behind the photodamage at high peak intensities at NIR, and does the repetition rate of the laser pulses influence the driving mechanism?
+Is it feasible to reach plasma formation without inducing gradual damage to the sample?
+What is the role of thermal effects in photodamage at high peak intensities?
+To what extent does the ROS generation due to fluorescence proteins cause acceleration in photodamage?
+How does the damage threshold scale relative to the numerical aperture of focusing optics?